-From 1992 to 1994, I served as a law clerk to the Honorable Garrett E. Brown, Jr., United States District Judge, United States District Court for the District of New Jersey.
+From 1992 to 1994, I served as a law clerk to the Honorable Garrett E. Brown, Jr., of the United States District Court for the District of New Jersey.

 ii. whether you practiced alone, and if so, the addresses and dates;